dariopellegrini/KDone/README.md

 - PATCH http://localhost:23146/games/:id performs an update on the game with the specified id
 - DELETE http://localhost:23146/games/:id deletes the game with the specified id

+This configuration will then open these endpoints for User model:
 - POST http://localhost:23146/users/auth/login performs login for user using credentials specified in body, returning a JWT token
 - POST http://localhost:23146/users/auth/logout with token performs logout of the current user
 - POST http://localhost:23146/users performs a user signup